antvis/G6/packages/site/docs/api/graphLayout/guide.en.md

 - [Dagre Layout](./dagre): Arranges the nodes hierarchically;
 - [Concentric Layout](./concentric): Arranges the nodes on concentric circles;
 - [Grid Layout](./grid): Arranges the nodes on grid.
-- [Combo Force Layout](./comboForce)：_New feature of V3.5_ Designed for graph with combos.- [Combo Combined Layout](./comboCombined)：_New feature of V4.6_ Designed for graph with combos.
+- [Combo Force Layout](./comboForce)：_New feature of V3.5_ Designed for graph with combos.
+- [Combo Combined Layout](./comboCombined)：_New feature of V4.6_ Designed for graph with combos.
 Support configuring the layout for items inside a combo and the layout for the outer combos and nodes.

 ## Configure to Gaph